IBM/cpd-cli/cpdbr/1.0.0/README.md

 # cpdbr
-CPD Backup And Restore Utilities
+CPD Volume Backup And Restore Utilities

+cpdbr version 1.0.0.
+For use with CPD 3.0.x

 cpdbr is a data backup/restore utility for Cloud Pak For Data (CPD) that may be used as an augmentation or helper utility to the CPD add-on services' backup/restore procedure.